AdobeDocs/campaign-standard.en/help/automating/using/monitoring-events-variables.md

 solution: Campaign Standard
 product: campaign
 title: Calling a workflow with external parameters
-description: This section details thow to call a workflow with external parameters.
+description: This section details how to call a workflow with external parameters.
 audience: automating
 content-type: reference
 topic-tags: workflow-general-operation